waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Game Mechanics & Traversal

 ## A. Core Principles
-- **Trust the Game Engine:** The game engine's behavior is the ultimate source of truth.
-If a tool's output or a personal hypothesis is contradicted by the engine (e.g., a blocked movement), the tool/hypothesis is wrong and must be corrected immediately.
-My repeated attempts to implement a one-way step-down mechanic for 'elevated_ground' failed because the engine consistently blocked it, proving the mechanic does not exist.
+- **Game Engine is Truth:** The game engine's behavior is the ultimate source of truth.
+If a tool or hypothesis is contradicted by the engine (e.g., a blocked movement), the tool/hypothesis is wrong and must be corrected immediately.

 ## B. Core Rules
 - **Level Cap:** The level cap with 8 badges is 65.
 - **"No Will to Fight" Message:** Appears when the party menu cursor is on a fainted Pokémon.
 - **HM Usage:** HMs are used from the party menu.
 Fainted Pokémon can use field moves.
 - **PC Interaction:** To use a PC, stand directly below it, face up, and press 'A'.
 - **Surfing:** Not all `ground` tiles adjacent to `water` are valid starting points.
-The game engine can block movement even if a path seems clear.

-## C. Boulder Pushing
-- **Activation:** Activate Strength from the party menu.
-- **Execution:** Face the boulder and press the directional button.
+- **Boulder Pushing:** Activate Strength from the party menu.
+Face the boulder and press the directional button.
 The boulder moves one tile, but the player's position does not change.
-- **Reset Mechanic:** Leaving and re-entering a floor resets all boulders to their original positions.
+- **Puzzle Resets:** Leaving and re-entering a floor resets all boulders to their original positions.

-## D. Tile Glossary & Movement Rules
+## C. Tile Glossary & Movement Rules
 - `ground`: Standard walkable tile.
 - `grass`: Wild Pokémon encounters.
 - `water`: Requires SURF.